 Opens the File Browser to select a file from a drive.

 Reloads the file.
-Useful when a file has been reworked in an external application.
+Useful when it has been reworked in an external application.

 - Use Multi-View

 - Color Space